Romancing with the clouds in Munnar, Kerala

 While nature lovers can spend their days walking amidst the lush tea plantations and hills, the adventure seekers can go trekking along the Anaimudi, the highest peak in South India or go paragliding.
 There are a number of activities and adventure sports that one can participate in, that can help unwind and satisfy the adventure spirit in you.

-Though we were the classic lazy travellers, but for those who enthusiastic ones who like to explore a place wholeheartedly, here are the couple of places you might like to visit.
+Though we were the classic lazy travelers, for those who enthusiastic ones who like to explore a place wholeheartedly, here are the couple of places you might like to visit.

 Echo Point: About 15 km from Munnar, it is actually a beautiful lake surrounded by hills where even the slightest sound is echoed many times, and so the name.